13 Favorite Flies For Catching Brown Trout

 Egg Flies in a Fly Box

-During the right season, eggs are like a drug to trout.
+During the right season, eggs are like a drug to brown trout.
 It might not seem like fly fishing, but eggs work.
 Right before steelhead season “my river” gets a fairly large sucker run so try a sucker egg pattern.
-You just might be surprised.
+You just might be surprised how many brown trout will follow those suckers and steelhead up into the river systems to feed on eggs.

 10. Black Midge – Size 20